 For a private plan to be approved, it must provide employees with all of the same rights, protections and benefits that are provided to employees under the Connecticut Paid Family & Medical Leave Insurance Program and comply with the requirements established by the Connecticut Paid Leave Authority.
-An employee's rights under the CT FMLA and the family violence leave law are the same, whether or not the employee receives income replacement benefits through the Paid Family & Medical Leave Insurance Program or through an employer-provided private plan.
+An employee's rights under the CT FMLA and the family violence leave lawCT Family Violence Leave Act are the same, whether or not the employee receives income replacement benefits through the Paid Family & Medical Leave Insurance Program or through an employer-provided private plan.